 |Oats** see below||Oats** see below|

 **Oats are inherently gluten-free, but are frequently contaminated with wheat during growing or processing.
-Several companies (Bob's Red Mill, Cream Hill Estates, GF Harvest (formerly Gluten Free Oats), and Avena Foods (Only Oats) are currently among those that offer pure, uncontaminated oats.
+Several companies (Bob's Red Mill, Cream Hill Estates, GF Harvest (formerly Gluten Free Oats), and Avena Foods are currently among those that offer pure, uncontaminated oats.
 Ask your physician if these oats are acceptable for you.
 Click here for a discussion on oats in the gluten-free diet or visit Health Canada's website for an extensive technical review on the safety of oats in the GF diet.

 Gluten free grains pair with Other Healthy Substitutes